Floydlang/floyd/docs/floyd_systems.md

-# MORE ABOUT CONCURRENCY AND TIME - INTRODUCING ACTORS
+# MORE ABOUT CONCURRENCY AND TIME - INTRODUCING PROCESSES

 This is how you express time / mutation / concurrency in Floyd.
 These concepts are related and they are all setup at the top level of a container.
 In fact, this is the main **purpose** of a container.

+A Floyd process is not the same thing as an OS process.
+A Floyd process is extremely light weight.
+It is sandboxed like an OS process since it cannot access data in other Floyd processes.

 The goal with Floyd's concurrency model is:

 1. Simple and robust pre-made mechanisms for real-world concurrency need.
-Avoid general-purpose primitives.
+Avoid general-purpose primitives, have a ready made solution that works.
 2. Composable.
-3. Allow you to make a static design of your container and its concurrency and state.
+3. Allow you to make a *static design* of your container and its concurrency and state.
 4. Separate out parallelism into a separate mechanism.
 5. Avoid problematic constructs like threads, locks, callback hell, nested futures and await/async -- dead ends of concurrency.
 6. Let you control/tune how many threads and cores to use for what parts of the system, independently of the actual code.